 Chapped lips are a universal problem—many of us use a balm or stick daily to keep our lips soft and smooth.
 While lip balm may not be something you’d immediately consider when looking for a business opportunity, the growing interest in natural lip care makes this necessity a viable product idea.

 Yes, believe it or not, learning how to make lip balm is a marketable skill.
-Avid DIYers who concoct all sorts of creative projects can take that passion and channel it into a side business.
-Or, for fledgling entrepreneurs on the prowl for a new idea, DIY lip balm is a great product around which you can build a business.
+Avid DIYers (do it yourself) who concoct all sorts of creative projects can take that passion and channel it into a side business.
+DIY lip balm is a great product for fledgling entrepreneurs on the prowl for a new idea to build a business around.